Claim Review and Appeal

 After adjudication, additional evaluation may be necessary (such as place of treatment, procedure/revenue code changes, or out-of-area claim processing issues).

-• Follow instructions on the form and mail to the address indicated.
+• To request a review by mail, complete the Claim Review Form.
+Follow instructions on the form and mail to the address indicated.

 Non-Participating Providers